bug-vt/openCV_junior/index.md

 ## **10. Qualitative results**
 Key points and features were generated using SIFT detector/descriptor for this testing.
 The following tests were made for its correctness.
+Note that this was tested before nearest neighbor matching was implemented.
  1. Two images are differed by translation (Figure 12)
  2. Two images are differed by rotation (Figure 13)
  3. Two images are differed by scale (Figure 14)